-When it came to decide which test I was going to take first, it was all about one thing: what was most practical and important test for my working practice in architecture?
+When I decided which test I was going to take first it was all about one thing: what was most practical and important test for my working practice in architecture?
 I’ll probably say this a million times, but to me, these tests are all about becoming a great architect.
 I have no interest in just passing the tests with the least possible effort, only to become a so-so architect.
 After all, why put in all this work, only to achieve minimal results?

 So, when I did my personal evaluation of my immediate interests and needs, this is the test schedule I came up with:

 - Programming and Analysis (PA)